mcclure/NFTBlocker/README.md

 ## How can I help?

-If you know anything about or Twitter-hacking, PRs are appreciated.
+If you know anything about browser plugins or Twitter-hacking, PRs are appreciated.
 The project's TODO list is [here](PLAN.md).

 # Twitter Block Chain